 The quality of the TV and sending device can also make a difference in cable length.

-Most devices such as cable boxes or gaming units will not have much of an issue but HDMI transmission quality can vary with budget equipment.
+Most devices such as cable boxes or gaming units will not have much of an issue, but HDMI transmission quality can vary with budget equipment.

-Low-costs TVs can also vary on receiving a signal working very well with a short run but problematic with a long cable run.
+Low-cost TVs can also vary on receiving a signal working very well with a short run but problematic with a long cable run.

 Every scenario will be different and need to be thought out a bit for the best results.